chanzlee/pizza-order/README.md

 ## Description

 _This webpage will take order from user and calculate the price based on toppings and size.
 Options consist of crust type, toppings, size.
-It will return the results after submitting the form through order button, which will be displayed in the bottom of the page._
+It will return the results after submitting the form through order button, which will be displayed in the bottom of the page.
+Working webpage posted on https://goenchan.github.io/pizza-order/_

 ## Specs